Kidney Failure in Dogs

 Acute Kidney Failure

-- hospitalization until he gets better
+- hospitalization until they get better

 Chronic Kidney Failure